ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Seeing unreadable characters in playbook output is most typically an EBCDIC encoding mix up.
 Double check that the remote environment is set up properly.
-Also check the expected file encodings, both on the remote node and the controller. ansible-core modules will assume all text data is UTF-8 encoded, while z/OS may be using EBCDIC.
+Also check the expected file encodings, both on the remote node and the controller. ansible-core modules will assume all textual data is UTF-8 encoded, while z/OS may be using EBCDIC.
 On many z/OS systems, the default encoding for untagged files is EBCDIC.
 This variation in default settings can easily lead to data being misinterpreted with the wrong encoding, whether that's failing to auto convert EBCDIC to UTF-8 or erroneously attempting to convert data that is already in UTF-8.